kleelab-bch/MARS-Net/README.md

 * Please download Matlab 2019b
     * Other versions might work but we didn't test our pipeline on other versions.
 * [Correspondence Algorithm](https://github.com/davidstutz/extended-berkeley-segmentation-benchmark) developed by University of California Berkeley Segmentation Benchmark for F1, precision and recall evaluation.
+    * Doesn’t work on Windows OS because it was compiled for Linux
 * [Windowing and Protrusion package](https://github.com/DanuserLab/Windowing-Protrusion) developed by Gaudenz Danuser lab (UT Southwestern) for Morphoydynamics profiling.
 * For training and segmenting the cell boundary, Python v3.6.8, TensorFlow (v1.15 or v2.3), and Keras v2.3.1 .
     * Tensorflow v2.3 on RTX Titan GPU with CUDA 10.1